-CHEM 399, Chemistry Internship, 1-4 credits CHEM 435, Advanced Organic Chemistry, 4 credits CHEM 445, Advanced Inorganic Chemistry, 4 credits CHEM 455, Instrumental Analysis, 4 credits CHEM 499, Undergraduate Research, 1-3 credits With approval from the Chemistry Department on an individual basis, a student may use a 4 credit upper-level biology course in place of one of the courses listed here.
+CHEM 399, Chemistry Internship, 1-4 crs.

+CHEM 435, Advanced Organic Chemistry, 4 crs.

+CHEM 445, Advanced Inorganic Chemistry, 4 crs.

+CHEM 455, Instrumental Analysis, 4 crs.

+CHEM 499, Undergraduate Research, 1-3 crs.

+With approval from the Chemistry Department on an individual basis, a student may use a 4 credit upper-level biology course in place of one of the courses listed here.

-CHEMISTRY MINOR 22 - 23 crs.
+CHEMISTRY MINOR 23 - 24 crs.

 A chemistry minor is offered to students in a secondary education curriculum, but may be of interest to other students who desire a more in-depth understanding of the importance of chemistry in today's technological world.
-The secondary education chemistry minor is expected to take MATH 121 as the mathematics requirement in the core curriculum.
-Other students are expected to have a mastery of the concepts covered in MATH 121.
-In addition, the chemistry minor must take the following 16 hours:
+Students are expected to have a mastery of the concepts covered in MATH 121.
+The chemistry minor must take the following: